Markay12/ArduinoStopwatch/README.md

 unsigned long finish_time;
 unsigned long time_elapsed;
 boolean r = false;

+//variables for debounce time
+long timeSinceLastPress = 0; //time since last button press long debounceDelay = 50; //debounce time, which is set as low as possible
 ```

 3. Now we are ready to move into our `void setup()` code and we can start with something cool to get setup!